 Ever heard of “Konkatsu”?
 No?
 Congratulations, because that means that you have not (yet) been part of the very popular trend of spouse hunting.
 An uncompromising way for women to find marriageable men.
-Akiko Ohku adds with “Marriage Hunting Beauty” another quirky romantic comedy to her oeuvre.
-After her success hit “Tremble All You Want” (2017), Ohku presents now the wild dating carnival of a desperate woman called Takako (Mei Kurokawa).
+Akiko Ooku adds with “Marriage Hunting Beauty” another quirky romantic comedy to her oeuvre.
+After her success hit “Tremble All You Want” (2017), Ooku presents now the wild dating carnival of a desperate woman called Takako (Mei Kurokawa).

 Online-Dating and single cafès configure the playground for the manga-based plot.
 Being only attracted by married men, Takako is frustrated of being a mistress.
 Together with the help of her best friend Keiko, played by Asami Usuda (“Pumpkin and Mayonaise“, 2017), she chooses two guys with different backgrounds.
 Sonoki (Tomoya Nakamura), a nerdy salaryman, whose character took inspiration from TV-Dramas like “Densha Otoko”, is dumbstruck by Takako’s presence and feels like he doesn’t deserve to be around her.
 Candidate #2 is a dentist called Yatabe (Kei Tanaka).
 As a wealthy ladies’ man, he is the complete opposite of Sonoki.